 A senator said the current handbook has some useful information that helps show the big picture of the university.
 He wants to see that carry over to the new format.

 A senator said he doesn’t believe the handbook should link to every policy.
-Instead, he believes it should focus on a few, major topics that are highlighted in the Faculty Handbook.
+Instead, he believes it should focus on a few major topics that are highlighted in the Faculty Handbook.

 Senator Ledbetter is going to get clarification on a few of these items and report back to the Senate.